eduarddrenth/Configuration/README.md

     public int pollInterval() {return 10;}
 }

-/**
- * a bean with properties
+/** a bean with properties */
- */
 @ApplicationScoped
 public class MyBean {

     /** A non required property that will not be reloaded */
     @Inject @Property(defaultValue = "30",required = false,updatable = false)
     private int timeoutSeconds;

+    /** workaround: using a static field makes reloading work */ private static int[] test;
-    /** A required property that changes when the corresponding value in the properties file changes */ private static int[] test;
+    /** A required property that changes when the corresponding value in the properties file changes */
     @Inject
     public void setTest(@Property(required=true, keys="testkey") int[] test) {
         MyBean.test=test;